Modernizing the TV experience

 8 months: App release

-6 months: Further improvements
+4 months: Post-launch improvements

 TOOLS